MARYT-Studio/HeatAndClimatePatch/README.md

 5. Open the project folder in IDEA.
 When prompted, click "Load Gradle Project" as it detects the `build.gradle`, if you weren't prompted, right-click the project's `build.gradle` in IDEA, select `Link Gradle Project`, after completion, hit `Refresh All` in the gradle tab on the right.
 6. Run gradle tasks such as `runClient` and `runServer` in the IDEA gradle tab, or use the auto-imported run configurations like `1.
 Run Client`.
 7. Due to this is a mainly Mixin project, it is advisable to use latest [MinecraftDev Fork for RetroFuturaGradle](https://github.com/eigenraven/MinecraftDev/releases).

+## Credit

+- @CleanroomMC for vintage infrastructures.
+- @ZekerZhayard for Mixin coding techniques.